Brandon Stadium: Stock car racing

 The speedway track was also used for BriSCA F1 Stock Cars, having raced here continuously since 1954.
 The first meeting was held on 30 June, the first heat being won by Percy 'Hellcat' Brine, he also won the meeting Final.
 The BriSCA Formula 1 Stock Cars World Championship has been held here many times since 1960.
 The track was also used for BriSCA Formula 2 Stock Cars, V8 Hotstox, and various other forms of oval Motorsport including Bangers, Saloon Stock Cars, Ministox and Sprint Cars.

-The venue was set to host the BriSCA F2 World Championship for the first time in 2017, but this event had to be moved to The Adrian Flux Arena in King's Lynn due to Coventry Stadium's closure, which was poorly handled by the stadium owners.

 Greyhound racing

 Origins

 The Sanderson family had the majority shareholding in Midland Sports since the end of the war.
 Charles Ochiltree was installed as the Managing Director of Coventry Stadium Ltd at Brandon despite only having a minor shareholding in the company.
 Alan Sanderson died in November 1968 resulting in Ochiltree becoming the dominant decision maker for the track and fourteen years after the closure of Lythalls Lane Stadium greyhound racing returned to Coventry in 1978.